pallets/flask/docs/cli.rst

 ``make_app`` that returns an instance.

-If parentheses follow the factory name, their contents are parsed as Python literals and passed as arguments to the function.
+If parentheses follow the factory name, their contents are parsed as Python literals and passed as arguments and keyword arguments to the function.
 This means that strings must still be in quotes.

 Run the Development Server